zulip/zulip/help/code-blocks.md

-# Code spans and blocks
+# Code blocks

-Zulip supports the standard [Markdown formatting][markdown] for inline code spans and code blocks:
+Zulip supports the standard Markdown formatting for inline code spans and code blocks.

 {!code-blocks.md!}

 ## Language tagging

 Tagging a code block with a language enables syntax highlighting and (if configured) [code playgrounds](#code-playgrounds).
 Zulip supports syntax highlighting for hundreds of languages.

 A code block can be tagged by typing the language name after the fence (` ``` `) that begins a code block, as shown here.
 Typeahead will